Uniformization of semistable bundles on elliptic curves: Twisted conjugacy classes in the loop group

-\begin{proof} Suffices to show for each small open $U \subset T_s^{et}//W_s$, the diagram obtained by restricting to $U$ is Cartesian : Assume $U$ is small so that the $p'$ is an open embedding.
-Now by (\ref{genericcommutativediagram}), the top arrow $p$ is generically open embedding, and it is also \'etale, so by Lemma~\ref{openembedding}, the map $p$ is an open embedding.
-Now we need to check the image of $p$ equal $\chi_E^{-1}( p'(U))$.
-This is because the image contains all the semi-simple bundles in $\chi_E^{-1}( p'(U))$ by construction and hence consist all $\chi_E^{-1}( p'(U))$ by Proposition~\ref{semistable}.\end{proof}
+which is an open embedding by the choice of $U$.
+Therefore $p_U$ is generically open embedding, and it is also \'etale, so by Lemma~\ref{openembedding}, the map $p_U$ is an open embedding.
+Now we need to check the image of $p_U$ equal $\chi_E^{-1}( q(U))$.
+This is because the image contains all the semi-simple bundles in $\chi_E^{-1}( q(U))$ by construction and hence consist all $\chi_E^{-1}( q(U))$ by Proposition~\ref{semisimpleabundant}.\end{proof}